exosphere-project/exosphere/docs/federated-login.md

 ### How to Set Up OIDC Redirector

-OIDC Redirector is a [Flask](https://flask.palletsprojects.com) application.
+[OIDC Redirector](https://gitlab.com/exosphere/oidc-redirector/) is a [Flask](https://flask.palletsprojects.com) application.
 You can run OIDC Redirector with any web server you please, but we provide a Dockerfile that makes it easy to run inside an Nginx + Flask container.

-TODO link to OIDC repo

-If your server environment is set up using docker-compose, just put something like this in your `docker-compose.yml`:
+If your server environment is set up using docker-compose, just put something like this in your `docker-compose.yml`, alongside a clone of the oidc-redirector repo:

 ```
   oidc-redirector: